temp-mw/demo-apm/nodejs/README.md

 ## Prequisites

-If you are expecting python demo data on your dashboard, make sure you have our Host Agent installed.
+If you are expecting nodejs demo data on your dashboard, make sure you have our Host Agent installed.

 ---------------------